 The LPA shall submit all progress billings to the attention and address of the LPA’s ODOT Regional Local Agency Liaison in accordance with the terms of the LPA’s master certification agreement, which are summarized in this section.

 Agreement Invoice Requirements: The LPA shall present invoices for one hundred percent of actual costs incurred by the LPA on behalf of each project directly to ODOT Regional Local Agency Liaison for review, approval and reimbursement to Agency.
-Costs will be reimbursed consistent with federal funding provisions and the applicable supplemental project agreement.
+Costs will be reimbursed consistent with federal funding provisions and the applicable supplemental project authorization.

 LPA invoices shall include all of the following: